 Many fought to stop urban renewal during 1960s that would later displace hundreds of residents by razing and demolishing key parts of the black community, as previously stated.
 Into present day, will West Oakland still be West Oakland in five or ten years as the future seems to state that the culture of the Town’s West Side will be totally changed from previous generations.

 Outside of West Oakland (East and North Oakland Hoods)

-While the original black community and urban population was based in the city’s West Oakland neighborhood, beginning around the late 1960s and 1970s white flight left many homes in Oakland communities of the North Side and East Side vacant.
+While the original black community and urban population was based in the city’s West Oakland neighborhood, beginning around the late 1960s and 1970s white flight left many homes in the Oakland communities of the North Side and East Side to be vacant.

-The North Side, which is neighboring Berkeley’s urban community of South Berkeley, probably became the last side of Oakland to gain an urban population.
-Nicknamed as Ice City or NSO (North Side Oakland), this small section would not have the reputation as the much larger East Oakland or not be as historic as West Oakland, but there is much respect for the North Side.
+The North Side, which is neighboring Berkeley’s urban community of South Berkeley, probably became the last side of Oakland to become part of the city’s black population.
+Nicknamed Ice City or NSO (North Side Oakland), this small section would not have the reputation as the much larger East Oakland or not be as historic as West Oakland, but there is much respect for the North Side.

-The streets of the North Oakland ghetto consist of Bushrod Park area around Shattuck Ave. and the Gaskill area as many North Oakland communities can be viewed as an extension of West Oakland, with Market Street leading directly into the heart of the North Side.
+The streets of the North Oakland ghetto consisted of the Bushrod Park area around Shattuck Ave. and the Gaskill area.
+Many North Oakland communities can be viewed as an extension of West Oakland, with Market Street leading directly into the heart of the North Side.

 The largest section of Oakland is without a doubt East Oakland.
 Divided into two sections, East Oakland and Deep East Oakland, which can be considered to begin around 73rd and continue as far as Sobrante Park.

 As stated above, Oakland’s black population was once forbidden to reside in the communities of East Oakland, but all change by the 1970s as the black community made its way into the East Side of The Town.